Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 **Note:** If anything is still unclear about using Weka and exploring its output, Jen Golbeck made an excellent <a href="https://www.youtube.com/watch?v=gfhGfnkypCY" target="_blank">Youtube video</a> that you may like to check out.
 {: .notice--warning}

-There are two other considerations that we should take into account: the value of *k* in our k-nearest neighbors approach (which has defaulted to 1) and the number of folds *f* used (which has defaulted to 10).
-Before we return to the main text, we encourage you to continue running the k-NN classifier for a few different values of *k* and *f* (which can range from 2 to 365).
+**STOP:** There are two other considerations that we should take into account: the value of *k* in our k-nearest neighbors approach (which has defaulted to 1) and the number of folds *f* used (which has defaulted to 10).
+We encourage you to continue running the k-NN classifier for a few different values of *k* and *f* (which can range from 2 to 365).
 What do you find?
 Does it match your intuition?
+And what happens if we try a different classifier entirely?
+{: .notice--primary}

+### Subclassifying images by cell type

+We classified our WBC images by family, but granulocytes further subdivide into three classes (basophils, eosinophils, and neutrophils).
+This means that we could just as well have classified images into *five* categories corresponding to cell type.

+To do so, click the `Preprocess` tab at the top of the Weka explorer window.
+Click `Open File` again, and open your `WBC_PCA.arff` file.
+(It has not been modified by Weka.)
+This time, under `Attributes`, remove `FILENAME`, `FAMILY`, and the variables `Var11` through `Var344`.

+Then, click `Classify`, and again run k-NN with *k* = 1 and the number of folds equal to 10, making sure to select `(Nom) TYPE` as your variable to classify.
+As we return to the main text, we ask you to reflect on the results.

+**STOP:** What are the accuracy, precision, and recall of this classifier?
+How does the confusion matrix compare to the one that we produced for three classes?
+From a biological perspective, why do you think that the algorithm is struggling?
+{: .notice--primary}

 [Return to main text](training#results-of-applying-a-classifier-to-the-wbc-shape-space){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}